-Before anyone can start investing, trading or shopping with cryptocurrencies they must first own some.
-This is the primary focus of this guide: Getting You Started in the World of Cryptocurrencies!
+Before anyone can start investing, trading or shopping with cryptocurrencies, they must own some.
+This guide’s primary focus: Getting You Started in the World of Cryptocurrencies!

 Whether it’s buying, trading or mining, we’ll guide you to getting your first coins here!

 To better understand what cryptocurrencies are, let’s get on the same page about what money really is.

 Money is an agreed-upon measure of value.
 It’s not necessarily valuable in-and-of-itself but it has value by collectively agreeing it does.
 The money you received in exchange for your product or service represents the measure of value that you and the buyer have agreed the product/service possesses.
 It works because we all agree that if someone offers you some money for a product or service, you’ll be able to exchange that money for products or services with someone else later.

 Over the course of history, there have been many agreed-upon forms of money, from earth deposits like gold or spices to, most recently, modern paper notes like the dollar or euro.
 Once gold-backed, these banknotes are now backed by nothing more than a decree.
 This is Fiat Money.
 The governments have decreed them to hold a given measure of value.
 At the same time, money, like gold or salt, has an intrinsic value.
 We all agree on its value because it is itself valuable.
 Fiat does not.
 Its value is that a central authority, the government, has legally determined it does.

 Fiat money comes with some disadvantages.
 However, it requires that we trust in someone (the central authority) rather than something (an item that is universally agreed to possess its value).
 This makes fiat money ‘Centralized’.
 That is, there is central control of the money and its measure of value.
 Another problem is that it’s not a limited resource.
 The central controlling authority can produce more as they see fit.
 The exchange (for product/services) value decreases as they print more.
 This means it requires more money to buy the same products and services over time.